Research Software Engineering

 We can contribute at every stage of a research project from applying for funding through to preparing code for publication and/or commercialisation.
 We help research leaders fulfil funders' increasingly stringent requirements regarding software sustainability and research reproducibility.

-We deliver performant, reliable and maintainable solutions designed to outline any particular fix-term engagement.
+We deliver performant, reliable and maintainable solutions designed to deliver sustainable, long-term value.
 Our services are offered via short-term consultancy or long-term partnerships, part-or full-time, and can be costed into grant applications or charged at a daily rate.

 From supporting leading research projects to presenting at respected conferences and contributing to widely used Open Source Software, we invest in promoting our work and that of our collaborators.
 You can read more about our work in a series of case studies about our engagements.